BP-H/superNova_2177/README.md

 `python-dateutil`, `sqlalchemy`, `networkx`, `pytest-asyncio`, `httpx`, `email-validator`).
 With these installed, running `pytest` should succeed (`99 passed`).
-Alternatively, the tests can run without these packages.
-Stub implementations in `stubs/` activate automatically when optional dependencies are missing, allowing `pytest` to succeed even if `requirements-minimal.txt` is not installed.
+If these packages are missing, stub implementations in `stubs/` activate automatically.
+This allows `pytest` to succeed but may not exercise the full functionality of optional modules.

 ### Real Module Dependencies